mathew-tran/mathew-tran/README.md

 # Who Am I?
-My name is Mathew Tran.
-I have 10+ years in the games industry.

 I’m Mathew Tran, a game industry professional with 10+ years of experience across QA, programming, and design.
 I now focus on 3D modeling, specializing in low-poly assets for games.